bit-shift-io/the-great-cook-up/beef-broccoli-stirfry.md

 7. In the same wok, add a little bit of oil.
 Put in some garlic and give it a stir.
 Pour the sauce into the hot wok.
 It will start thickening quickly.
 Then add in the broccoli.
 Mix it a little bit.
 Add the beef back into the wok.
 Coat it nicely.
 You are done.

 ## Notes

+* Use extra water if not using broccoli

 https://www.youtube.com/watch?v=9nzlWBw6HyQ&list=WL&index=17